 Now that you know a little more, you might begin to understand why a pitch pad is so important.
 When you drill a hole in the roof, you’re inviting water in and that’s a very, very bad thing obviously.
 The last thing anyone wants when trying to get an antenna on the roof is a bunch of water leaking into the house.
 Placing a pitch pad over the hole and running the lag bolt through it will create a much more water-resistant seal and obviously, that’s what you want.

 The pitch itself will melt and form around the bolt, at the same time it seeps into the pores of the composition tile.
 As it gets all gooey, it plugs up the tiny gaps where water could get in, and obviously that’s what you want.

 Probably the best thing about pitch pads is that they’re cheap.
-Check out our selection of pitch pads and you’ll see that this is really cheap insurance, the kind of thing you should never be without.
+Check out our selection of pitch pads.
+When you do, you’ll see that this is really cheap insurance.
+It’s the kind of thing you should never be without.
 It takes about ten extra seconds to lay down a pitch pad.
 It shouldn’t take more than that.
 Trust me, it can mean decades of protection for your roof.
-Pick up a few sets when you’re placing your next order at Solid Signal… they’re really light and probably won’t add to your shipping cost at all.
+Pick up a few sets when you’re placing your next order at Solid Signal.
+They’re really light and probably won’t add to your shipping cost at all.
 If you have any questions about them, be sure to call us at 888-233-7563.